University Catalog

 Teacher Certification

-Students wishing to take a Bachelor of Arts Degree in English with Secondary Teacher Certification (BATCH) must complete LIST 4343 CONTENT AREA READING AND WRITING and 36 hours in English.
+Beyond those pre-professional requirements, they must complete the required secondary certification courses, LIST 4343 CONTENT AREA READING AND WRITING, and 42 hours in English.
 To count toward the major, each English course must be completed with a grade of C or better.
 The required English courses are:

 ENGL 1301RHETORIC AND COMPOSITION I (or waiver for advanced standing)3